mzahiddev404/tradepal-ai/MULTI_AGENT_IMPLEMENTATION.md

 ## Overview

-The TradePal AI backend now includes a complete multi-agent system using LangGraph for intelligent query routing.
+The TradePal AI backend implements a multi-agent system using LangGraph for intelligent query routing.
 The system consists of:

 1. **Orchestrator Agent** - Routes queries to appropriate specialized agents
 2. **Billing Support Agent** - Hybrid RAG/CAG approach for billing questions